-We’re hosting Dylan’s birthday party at our house later this month.
+We’re hosting our son’s birthday party at our house later this month.
 It will also be the first time most of our friends have seen our new home (between holidays and working and whatever – the last 9 months have flown by!).
 I told Trent there was one room I absolutely wanted to get done before then – the first floor half bath.

 It’s small which meant not a lot of work.
 The main goal was to paint the walls.
 The entire house has a nice neutral beige, but with a flat finish.
 It’s held up pretty well in most rooms, but a certain child had splashed soap on the walls of the half bath and it was covered with stains.
 And there was the issue of the black spots on the mirror frame.

 To really appreciate the new look, here’s what the bathroom looked like during our inspection walk through:

 The wooden toilet seat was the first thing to go.
 Trent replaced it and repaired the tank parts during our first hours of owning the house (along with those of the other 2 toilets – oh, yes, this house was hurting for love).
 I spray painted the chrome towel ring & toilet paper holder with oil rubbed bronze paint a couple months later.
 Then, it pretty much hit the back burner until now.

 Saturday my son and I painted.
 Yes, I let our almost 4 year old loose in the bathroom with a paint roller.
 I even left him alone in there a couple times while I grabbed something.
 And he did awesome!
 He pretty much painted all the walls up to 4 feet.
 Looks like we have a new DIY helper in the family.